Underground: The Julian Assange Story: Broadcast and reception

 1.34 million viewers watched the Australian television premiere on 7 October 2012.
 It was also the top trending topic in Australia on Twitter during the broadcast.

+The film was re-broadcast by Channel 10 on 27 June 2024, a day following Julian Assange's return to Australia after striking a plea bargain with the US.

 Critical reception

 The film received mixed reviews from critics.
 Ahead of the premiere at the 2012 Toronto International Film Festival, Daniel Janvier of Toronto Film Scene wrote "This film is deeply frustrating watch.
 It takes the approach of many biopics – cramming in as much information as possible ...
 If this were a televised miniseries, with multiple installments to cover everything it wants to perhaps it would be better served."

 Australian critics were more positive.
 David Knox of TV Tonight described it as "a terrific yarn that elevates Assange as a journalistic warrior, and Alex Williams as a new star".
 Karl Quinn writing in The Age concluded the film was "A considered yet gripping look at the crucible in which Julian Assange was formed and, arguably, deformed.
 Brilliant."

 The telefeature has received two nominations at the 2nd AACTA Awards (Australian Academy of Cinema and Television Arts), including Best Telefeature, Mini Series or Short Run Series and Best Guest or Supporting Actress in a Television Drama for Laura Wheelwright.